mkbredem/aap_tfc_workshop/2.3-jobtemplates/README.md

 * Click **Create job template**
 * Click **Launch template** click to run the Setup JT

+Since this might take some time, have a closer look at all the details provided:

+* All details of the job template like inventory, project, credentials and playbook are shown.

+* Additionally, the actual revision of the playbook is recorded here - this makes it easier to analyse job runs later on.

+* Also the time of execution with start and end time is recorded, giving you an idea of how long a job execution actually was.

+* Selecting **Output** shows the output of the running playbook.
+Click on a node underneath a task and see that detailed information are provided for each task of each node.

 Once it is done running, see the following resources were created for you:
 * Go to **Automation Execution → Templates**
 ![Solutions JTs](images/solution_job_templates.png)